vinay-ebi/mcphost/README.md

 ## Configuration ⚙️

 ### MCP-server
 MCPHost will automatically create a configuration file at `~/.mcp.json` if it doesn't exist.
-You can also specify a custom location using the `--config` flag:
+You can also specify a custom location using the `--config` flag.

+#### STDIO
+The configuration for an STDIO MCP-server should be defined as the following:
 ```json
 {
   "mcpServers": {